datalab-org/datalab/INSTALL.md

 To run *datalab*, you will need to install the environments for each component.

 Firstly, from the desired folder, clone this repository from GitHub to your local machine with `git clone https://github.com/datalab-org/datalab`.
+If you are not familiar with `git` or GitHub, you can do worse than reading through the [GitHub getting started documentation](https://docs.github.com/en/get-started/start-your-journey/about-github-and-git).

 ### `pydatalab` server installation